-- A. Perform Work according to NRCA Roofing and Waterproofing Manual and manufactures recommendations . - B. Manufacturer's Inspection: - 1.
-Furnish manufacturer services before start of Work of this Section to verify substrate acceptability and review installation procedures and completed Work, such that specified warranty can be issued. - 2.
-Promptly and satisfactorily repair unsatisfactory conditions disclosed by manufacturer's Site visits. - C. Perform Work according to manufacturer roofing systems standards.
+- 1. Furnish manufacturer services before start of Work of this Section to verify substrate acceptability and review installation procedures and completed Work, such that specified warranty can be issued. - 2.
+Promptly and satisfactorily repair unsatisfactory conditions disclosed by manufacturer's Site visits. - G. Perform Work according to manufacturer's standards. - H. Maintain one copy of each standard affecting Work of this Section on Site.